dkorpel/tictac/README.md

 | Ldc (debug)   | 2159 ms | 6.0    |
 | Wasm (-O0)    | 2807 ms | 7.9    |

-This is by no means a thorough performance analysis, but it gives some idea of what kind of performance to expect from WebAssembly.
+This is by no means a thorough performance analysis, but it gives some idea of what kind of performance to expect from WebAssembly in its current state.
 It would be interesting to also compare it with a JavaScript implementation, but that would involve rewriting it for JavaScript...

 ## About WebAssembly and D